Rami2212/Windows-Desktop-TimeTable-App/README.md

 - The app loads saved data from SQLite at startup
 - Changes are saved automatically during normal interaction
+- Running timers continue logically while the app is closed and catch up on reopen
 - Data can also be exported to and imported from JSON

 SQLite file location: